School Nurse: Sara Smith

 Recognizing that healthy students learn better, the School District has a licensed nurse in each school.
 The purpose of school nursing is to enhance the educational process by the modification or removal of health related barriers to learning and by promotion of an optimal level of wellness.
 School nurses accomplish these activities in partnership with students, parents, school staff and the Greenville Medical Community.

-If you have questions or concerns about your child’s health or school nursing services, please contact Jennifer Watts, RN, BSN at 355-6207.
+If you have questions or concerns about your child’s health or school nursing services, please contact Sara Smith, RN, BSN at 355-6207.
 It is especially important to report any illness or condition that your child has that may require medical support during the school day.

 All prescription and over the counter medication must be delivered to the school nurse or other designated school employee by the student’s parent, legal guardian or a previously designated adult.
 It is against School District Policy for a student to carry ANY medication on their person without prior approval.
 All medication must be maintained in the Health Room.
 Violations of the medication policy are dealt with sternly.
 Medication needed on field trips is also covered by this policy and must be administered by an individual designated by the principal.
 There are separate permission forms for medication on field trips.